A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Introduction

 Motivated by the successful comprehension of real-world systems using (pairwise) graph modeling (refer to an extensive survey~\citep{chakrabarti2006graph}), recent studies have delved deeply into understanding the structure of real-world hypergraphs, which model these systems.
-Hypergraph modeling, particularly, the flexibility in the size of each hyperedge introduces unique perspectives that have not been considered in the context of graphs.
-Consequently, specialized tools have been developed to analyze distinctive structural characteristics of hypergraphs.
+Hypergraph modeling, particularly the flexibility in the size of each hyperedge, introduces unique perspectives that have not been considered in the context of graphs.
+This provides new opportunities and challenges for hypergraph mining, which seeks to enhance our understanding of underlying systems by discovering and explaining the reasons behind structural properties that recur in real-world hypergraphs across different domains.
+Such recurring structural properties are often called (structural) patterns.\footnote{For the usage of the concepts of ``hypergraph mining'', ``(structural) patterns'', and ``(mining) tools'', we follow and generalize the convention from the counterparts on pairwise graphs in existing literature~\citep{chakrabarti2022graph,kang2013big,chakrabarti2006graph,jin2020gralsp}.} Consequently, specialized mining tools (e.g., elements and quantities used to define structural patterns) have been developed to analyze distinctive structural characteristics of hypergraphs.
 Utilizing these tools, a variety of non-trivial local structural patterns~\citep{lee2020hypergraph,lotito2022higher,benson2018simplicial} and global structural patterns~\citep{kook2020evolution,do2020structural} in real-world hypergraphs have been uncovered.
-Most of such patterns clearly distinguish real-world hypergraphs from random hypergraphs, often accompanied by intuitive explanations or underlying mechanisms.
+Most of such patterns clearly distinguish real-world hypergraphs from random ones, often accompanied by intuitive explanations or underlying mechanisms.
 They significantly enhance our understanding of real-world systems.